 The theories approve of the temporal aspect as extrinsic to the speech plan, the time span to be set on phonetic segments in the speech act implementation phase.
 A major argument to the contrary may come with the property by human nervous systems constantly to show part preparatory actuation, diagnostic techniques as PET-scan or MRI to focus on the degree of cellular engagement, rather than its presence alone: biological performance pertains with any living cell.

 Nonparticipant of a specific process, neurons are not in standard terms inactive, cell resting state to be interior dynamic balance with exterior.
 Intrinsic in timing, neuron homeostatic activity may result in action potentials.
 Excitation as in an isolated cell to remain predictable only in terms of statistic approximation (Vander et al., 1985), intrinsic time intervals must be of quality in combined neural actuation for speech and language.

 Coles and Duncan-Jones (in Ciarkowska, 1993) premised for principles of biological function to correspond at lower and higher levels of systemic structuring, living formation controlled and controlling sets to show interdependence.
 In keeping with the position, feedback reliance should hold true for the single neuron as well as language capable networks in the brain.

 1.3.
 Human systemic dynamics

 Engel, Malmo, and Shagass (ibidem) proceeded further with the notion of psychosomatic variance, and postulated person-specific patterns for neurophysiological function.
-They reported parameters that corresponded with psychological tasks, thus to evidence a learned factor in autonomic processing.
+Their parameters corresponded with psychological tasks, thus to report on a learned factor in autonomic processing.
 Autonomic activity is supposed naturally reflex.
 Neural path individuate negotiation would likely involve systemic feedback.